kubernetes/kubernetes/docs/devel/development.md

 ### Using godep

-Here's a quick walkthrough of one way to use godeps to add or update a Kubernetes dependency into Godeps/_workspace.
+Here's a quick walkthrough of one way to use godeps to add or update a Kubernetes dependency.
 For more details, please see the instructions in [godep's documentation](https://github.com/tools/godep).
+We use the "new" vendoring convention introduced in Go v1.5, which means you must have Go v1.5.x installed (or at least ensure that `go version` reports 1.5.x).

 1) Devote a directory to this endeavor: